 Each academy meets all graduation requirements and prepares students either for post-secondary education and/or the world of work.
 Academy students may participate in special activities and events that provide greater awareness of the specific career area and opportunities within that area.
 Students will be part of a small group of students with similar interests completing courses together.
-Section C of this Catalog of Approved High School Courses will provide guidance regarding course selection, academy prerequisites, special requirements, and information needed to complete each Career Academy Program.
+The section of this Catalog of Approved High School Courses entitled Career Academies provides guidance regarding course selection, academy prerequisites, special requirements, and information needed to complete each Career Academy Program.